mysociety/twfy-votes-django/votes/markdown/about.md

 Agreements do not necessarily mean that all MPs supported the result, just that there was no opposition, and so the decision was made collectively.

-In practice, this can mean "everyone loved this", "we all agree you'd win so it is a waste of time voting", or "this is a small piece of house business".
+In practice, this can mean “everyone loved this”, “we all agree you’d win so it is a waste of time voting”, or “this is a small piece of house business”.

 Our goal in listing agreements is to be able to better explain decisions made without a vote, by creating a page to attach motions that are passed this way.

-We can add these into voting summaries, but do so infrequently - when we feel we can make a clear interpretation of the decision.
+We can add these into voting summaries, but do so infrequently – when we feel we can make a clear interpretation of the decision.

 ---